-- Completing assignments for another student or allowing another student to complete an assignment for you. - Copying another student's work or allowing another student to copy your work. - Incorporating plagiarized material into assignments. - Faking a family emergency or medical condition
+- Completing assignments for another student or allowing another student to complete an assignment for you. - Copying another student's work or allowing another student to copy your work. - Assistance by AI/chatbots for generating paper summaries is NOT allowed - Incorporating plagiarized material into assignments. - Faking a family emergency or medical condition